redis/redis-doc/topics/benchmarks.md

 Jumbo frames may also provide a performance boost when large objects are used.
-+ Depending on the platform, Redis can be compiled against different memory allocators (libc malloc, jemalloc, tcmalloc), which may have different behaviors in term of raw speed, internal and external fragementation.
++ Depending on the platform, Redis can be compiled against different memory allocators (libc malloc, jemalloc, tcmalloc), which may have different behaviors in term of raw speed, internal and external fragmentation.
 If you did not compile Redis by yourself, you can use the INFO command to check the mem_allocator field.
-Please note most benchmarks do not run long enough to generate significant external fragementation (contrary to production Redis instances).
+Please note most benchmarks do not run long enough to generate significant external fragmentation (contrary to production Redis instances).

 Other things to consider